-Perform electric cooktop repairs with this helpful how-to, which offers fixes and safety tips for repairing stove-top burners.
+Perform your own DIY electric cooktop repairs with this helpful how-to, which offers fixes and safety tips for repairing stove-top burners.

 When an electric cooktop element (“burner”) doesn’t work, either it isn’t receiving electric power or it’s likely that the element or receptacle it plugs into is faulty.